Adventure Cruises in Fiji

 Fiji cruises deliver the quintessential island getaway to anyone seeking adventure in an incredibly beautiful tropical destination.
 Cruises around Fiji stop at various islands in the chain located in South Pacific.
-There are more than 300 islands in the archipelago and you'll see some of the most sought after attractions during your Fiji Islands cruise.
+There are more than 300 islands in the archipelago and you'll see some of the most sought after attractions during your Fiji Islands adventure cruise.

 Fiji has a beautiful, rugged landscape comprised of palm beaches and coral reefs.
-Crystal clear lagoons beckon travelers to dip in and soak up the energy of the islands.Viti Levu and Vanua Levu, the two main islands in the Fiji cluster, house most of the people and many historical attractions including The Fiji Museum set within Victorian-era Thurston Gardens.
+Crystal clear lagoons beckon travellers to dip in and soak up the energy of the islands.Viti Levu and Vanua Levu, the two main islands in the Fiji cluster, house most of the people and many historical attractions including The Fiji Museum set within Thurston Gardens.

 Best Fiji cruises and areas to visit

 Mamanuca Islands cruises set sail in idyllic waters in search of local cross coral reefs and striking blue lagoons.
 The Mamanuca Islands comprise 20 islands, only some of which have residents.
 We are likely to stop at South Sea Island and Bounty Island in addition to the popular Beachcomber.
 There, you can enjoy time on the beach, a meal, a swim or snorkel with reef sharks.
 Kayaking, semi-submersible coral viewing, windsurfing, hiking, and spending time in the village are also possible during your stay.